Skip to main content

 Swap Stories

 Each child with NLVD will display different symptoms, and the difference between each child’s behaviors may be tremendous.
 Although sharing stories isn’t the same as doing serious research, it may offer more insight as to how your child’s NLVD manifests in the real world.
 You’re also likely to get honest answers about different types of non-verbal learning disorder treatment.
-For instance, if other parents are trying different types of occupational therapy (OT), you can learn more about how certain tactics help each child target specific deficits and set more manageable goals.
+For instance, if other parents are trying different types of occupational intervention (OT), you can learn more about how certain tactics help each child target specific deficits and set more manageable goals.

 Non-Verbal Learning Disorder Treatment

 Any parent who is concerned about their child’s NLVD is already starting in the right place.
 Once you understand more about your child’s exact struggles, a treatment plan can be shaped in such a way that makes sense.
-If a child is having difficulty forming friendships or controlling their fine motor skills, there are therapy techniques that can improve their emotional and physical capabilities.
+If a child is having difficulty forming friendships or controlling their fine motor skills, there are intervention techniques that can improve their emotional and physical capabilities.
 To learn more, contact us today.

 Leave a Reply